kibuchijw/alx-system_engineering-devops/0x0C-web_server/README.md

 * Requirement:
     * Provide the domain name only(example:`foobar.tech`), no subdomain(example: `www.foobar.tech`)
     * configure your DNS records with an A entry so that your root domain points to `web-01` IP address
+### 3. Redirection
+* Configure your Nginx server so that `/redirec_me` is redirecting to another page.
+* Requirements:
+    * The redirection must be a "301 Moved Permanently"
+    * The answer file should be a Bash script containing commands to automatically configure a Ubuntu machine to respect above requirements
+    * Using what you did with `1-install_nginx_web_server`, write `3-redirection` so that it configures a brand new Ubuntu machine to the requirements asked in the task